Evolution of transport under cumulative damage in metro systems: Transportation networks under cumulative damage

 \section{Transportation networks under cumulative damage}

 This section summarizes the methods introduced in Refs. \cite{Aging_PhysRevE2019,Eraso_Hernandez_2021} to the study of random walks on systems that evolve with accumulation of damage.
 For the initial configuration, we consider undirected connected networks with $N$ nodes $i=1,\ldots ,N$ described by an adjacency matrix $\mathbf{A}$ with elements $A_{ij}=A_{ji}=1$ if there is an edge between the nodes $i$ and $j$ and $A_{ij}=0$ otherwise; in particular, $A_{ii}=0$ to avoid edges connecting a node with itself.
 In this structure, we denote the set of nodes as $\mathcal{V}$ and the set of directed edges as $\mathcal{E}$ with elements $(i,j)$, $|\mathcal{E}|$ is the total number of different directed edges in the network. \\[2mm] Additionally to the network structure, the global state of the system at time $T=0,1,2,\ldots$ is characterized by a $N\times N$ matrix of weights $\mathbf{\Omega}(T)$ with elements $\Omega_{ij}(T)\geq 0$ and $\Omega_{ii}(T)=0$ which describe weighted connections between the nodes.
-The matrix $\mathbf{\Omega}(T)$ contains information of the state of the edges and in general is not symmetric.
-In order to capture in the model the damage impact affecting the complex system, we use the variable $T$ as the measure of the total number of damage hits in the links of the network.
+The matrix $\mathbf{\Omega}(T)$ contains information of the state of the edges, in general is not symmetric and contains the effect of damage at time $T$.
 We introduce for each link $(i,j) \in \mathcal{E}$ a stochastic integer variable $h_{ij}(T)$ where $h_{ij}(T)-1$ counts the number of random faults that exist in this link at time $T$.
 The values $h_{ij}(T)$ for all the edges are numbers that evolve randomly, and a new fault in the link $(i,j)$ appears at time $T$ with a probability $\pi_{ij}(T)$ which is given by